CTMoney/nightbeat/README.md

 4. Webhooks / pinging shop stocks
 5. Purchasing selected stock

-# Technologies
-1. React
-2. Electron
-3. MySQL
-4. NodeJS

 # Concerns
 - Security
   - Sensitive data that requires heavy encryption as well as secure transfer
 - Model
   - Multiple ways of dealing with data some with fewer security concerns and some with better performance
+- Databases
+  - Database structuring will be a large hurdle

+# Technologies
+1. React
+2. Gatsby
+3. graphQL
+3. MySQL
+4. NodeJS

 # Getting Started
 TODO